Arriving In Colon, Panama

 Gatun Locks on the Panama Canal

-Arriving at Gatun Locks, we were lucky to find four ships in the locks.
-Climbing up to the upper observation deck, we could see a huge freighter leaving and a massive RoRo (roll-on roll-off) car carrier being moved in the lock right in front of us.
+When we arrived at Gatun Locks, we were lucky to find four ships in the locks.
+After we climbed up to the upper observation deck, we saw a huge freighter leaving.
+And a massive RoRo (roll-on roll-off) car carrier was moved in the lock right in front of us.

-The railway mules pulled the ship through the channel, the double lock doors closing behind it and the section emptying before the large ship moved to the next section.
-We had seen other locks in operation before but never had we experienced the massive size of the ships that passed so close before us this day.
+The railway mules pulled the ship through the channel.
+The double lock doors then closed behind it and the section emptied before the large ship moved to the next section.
+We saw other locks in operation before.
+But never experienced the massive size of the ships that passed so close before us this day.

 It was a short ride back to the ship.
-We passed the massive tax free zone but had no time to shop due to our extra stops on this tour.
-Arthur was great, ensuring that we retained his gems of information about the Panama Canal Atlantic To Pacific with regular repetition and quizzes.
-We took his card for private tours if we return to Panama in the future.
+We passed the massive tax free zone.
+But had no time to shop due to our extra stops on this tour.
+Arthur was great and ensured that we retained his gems of information about the Panama Canal Atlantic to Pacific with regular repetition and quizzes.
+We took his card for private tours if we returned to Panama in the future.

-The 51 mile Panama Canal goes through this tiny S-shaped country allowing you to see the sun rise over the Atlantic Ocean and then set on the Pacific Ocean.
-It has been referred to as “the kiss of the oceans”.
-The transit through the canal takes 8-10 hours and saves 8,000 miles and 10 days for ships.
+The 51 mile Panama Canal went through this tiny S-shaped country and allowed you to see the sun rise over the Atlantic Ocean and then set on the Pacific Ocean.
+It was referred to as “the kiss of the oceans”.
+The transit through the canal takes 8-10 hours and saved 8,000 miles and 10 days for ships.

 Two issues needed to be resolved before work could begin.
 The first was the lock design.
 Ultimately they decided to build a set of locks rather than the sea level canal that de Lessop had begun.
 The US brought John Stevens in to build the canal due to his extensive experience as a railroad engineer.
 His plan needed to consider the major challenges involved with moving the amount of earth that would be required for locks, the rugged mountainous stretches and the torrential rains and rising rivers (but no hurricanes in Panama!).
 He finally decided to use all of this in his “locks and lakes design” where rain and gravity would play a major factor in the lock operations.
 To this date, they have never had to use a single pump for the lock operations!

 The second biggest issue was ensuring a successful ecosystem in which the workers would need to work (including their families).
-While over 20,000 people ultimately died from disease, Malaria and Yellow Fever were virtually eradicated in 18 months, allowing work to proceed with much less risk.
+Over 20,000 people ultimately died from disease, Malaria and Yellow Fever.
+They were virtually eradicated in 18 months, which allowed work to proceed with much less risk.
 Much was learned about mosquitos, how disease was transmitted and the timeline for infection.

 After 4 years Stevens quit and was replaced by Goethals.
-The excavated earth was used to build the Gatun lock and when the Gatun lake was flooded a number of villages were buried under the water.
-It is said that enough earth was excavated in building the canal to build a Great Wall from New York to San Francisco!
-On May 20, 1913 the two steam shovels from either coast met and the canal was officially opened on August 14, 1914 (6 months early and under-budget by almost $23 Million).
+The excavated earth was used to build the Gatun lock.
+When the Gatun lake was flooded a number of villages were buried under the water.
+It was said that enough earth was excavated in building the canal to build a Great Wall from New York to San Francisco!
+On May 20, 1913 the two steam shovels from either coast met.
+And the canal was officially opened on August 14, 1914.
+It was 6 months early and under-budget by almost $23 Million.
 No one really noticed this major event because of the war starting.